snubwoody/wakunguma.com/src/pages/blog/rust-frontend-frameworks.md

 }
 ```
 ## State management
-Sycamore uses signals for state management, which are inspired by SolidJS.
+Both Sycamore and Dioxus use signals for state management, which are inspired by SolidJS.
+###### Sycamore
 ```rust
 let count = create_signal(0);
 let decrement = move |_|count.set(count.get() - 1);